How to Use K-means for Big Data Clustering?: Proposed Algorithm

-The main goal of running the Big-means algorithm is to obtain the resulting set of centroids, thereby the last 14th step of the algorithm is a simple redistribution of all data points between the obtained centroids.
-Suppose that instead of the 14th step we will perform a full K-means clustering of the entire dataset initialized by the resulting centroids $C$.
-In that case, we should expect an even more significant improvement in the quality of the resulting clusters in terms of minimizing the criterion~\eqref{EqProb1}.
-Therefore, if we omit the last 14th step of the algorithm, then we can consider Big-means as a new method for K-means initialization in the condition of massive data (for actual big data, this may not be fully applicable due to the high computational costs of the K-means clustering of entire dataset).
+The resulting centroids $C$ can be considered a self-sufficient solution to the MSSC problem as they uniquely define the distribution of data points across clusters.
+The last step of the algorithm is simply redistributing all data points between the obtained centroids.
+Suppose instead of the last step, K-means clusters the entire dataset starting from initial centroids $C$.
+This clustering may not be feasible for actual big data due to the high computational costs of K-means for the entire dataset.
+However, if it happens, we should expect an even more significant improvement in the quality of the resulting clusters in terms of minimizing the objective function~\eqref{EqProb1}.
+Using the final stage of our algorithm may not be necessary for some practical applications.
+For example, sometimes, it is enough to assign only a limited sample of objects to their closest centroids.
+If we omit the last step of the algorithm, we can consider Big-means as a new method for initializing K-means in big data conditions.